 Our discussions focus on how to meet these conditions and regulatory requirements while meeting your expectations of what a computer science GCSE could look like in the future.

 Many of our teachers told us how strongly they felt about the level of change in this subject over the past few years.
 Many of you told us that you wanted a period of stability.

 (A pre-release is a set task released to teachers on a specified date, prior to the exam for them to work through with their students during lessons.
 Students would be assessed on the programming skills during a written, timetabled exam with questions related to the pre-release content.)

 It was great to hear such a wide range of views about pre-release.
 Many of you liked the principle of working through tasks with students in the classroom to help prepare them for the programming aspect of the examinations.
-This was counterbalanced by lively discussions around the impact on teaching due to planning time needed by teachers and students to engage with a pre-release effectively.
+This was counterbalanced by lively discussions around the impact on teaching due to the planning time needed by teachers and students to engage with a pre-release effectively.